jamaybyrone/Next-Auth-Custom-Cognito/README.md

 You can find the SQL schema in the SQL folder.

-If you do not want to use Github and or Google Signin, you can disable this in the .env by setting the enabled flags to 0.
+If you do not want to use GitHub and or Google Signin, you can disable this in the .env by setting the enabled flags to 0.

 ## Description